Southern Downs Regional Council

 Jobs to workers ratio

-The jobs to residents ratio for the Southern Downs Regional Council in 2017/18 was 1.00, meaning that there were more jobs than resident workers.
-Transport, Postal and Warehousing had the highest ratio (1.12), while the lowest ratio was found in Mining (0.39).
+The jobs to residents ratio for the Southern Downs Regional Council in 2018/19 was 1.00, meaning that there were less jobs than resident workers.
+Rental, Hiring and Real Estate Services had the highest ratio (1.63), while the lowest ratio was found in Mining (0.66).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.